 Thus, advertisers can release marketing campaigns, create targeted ads, and segment an audience.
 Yet, this is becoming a hard task.

 Privacy laws are getting stricter and many users install ad blockers.
+Many users, concerned about their online privacy, opt for solutions like ExpressVPN to secure their internet connection.

 Anti ad software can seriously affect a marketing campaign.
 So advertisers need to understand how this technology works.